dell/OpenManage-Enterprise/docs/API.md

 Script to get the list of devices managed by OM Enterprise

 #### Description
-This script exercises the OME REST API to get a list of devices currently being managed by that instance.
+This script uses the OME REST API to get a list of devices currently being managed by that instance.
 For authentication X-Auth is used over Basic Authentication
 Note that the credentials entered are not stored to disk.